 Maps, reports, and other data products developed by the staff assist governmental agencies, mining companies, consultants, and the public in recognizing, developing, and protecting important mineral resources.

 The primary focus of the Mineral Resources Project is to classify lands throughout the state that contain regionally significant mineral resources as mandated by the Surface Mining and Reclamation Act of 1975 (SMARA).

 SMARA Mineral Land Classification Project

-The non-fuel mineral resources include the metals such as gold, silver, iron and copper; the industrial minerals such as boron compounds, rare-earth elements, clays, limestone, gypsum, salt and dimension stone; and construction aggregate which includes sand and gravel, and crushed stone.
-These materials occur in unique geological settings and, therefore, must be mined where they are found.
+Non-fuel mineral resources occur in unique geological settings and, therefore, must be mined where they are found.
 Although land-use competition between mining and other interests is inevitable, it need not be contentious if adequate planning based on objective and accurate mineral resource data are made available to local land-use planners, elected decision makers, the mining industry, and the public.

 Mineral Hazards Project

 The Mineral Hazards Project provides maps, technical information and advice, and monitors activities about minerals-related environmental and public health issues such as naturally occurring heavy metals, asbestos, mercury and radon.

 Staff often work with other state and federal departments to lend expertise about potential mineral hazards.
 Current projects underway include:

 CALFED-funded project to provide information on natural sources of mercury as well as mercury from historic mercury mining activities in the Cache Creek watershed in the Coast Ranges north of San Francisco.